smithtp/hotterbetterprokaryotes/README.md

 ### Demo

 A short demo of the Schoolfield TPC fitting code and result outputs - try this first.
-Folder contains own README.md instructions.
+Navigate to /Demo/ - Folder contains own README.md instructions.

 ### Main Analysis

+First navigate to /Code/.
 To run through main fitting code and analysis:

     > python 01_fit_from_database.py
     > python 02_clean_summary.py